Stage 1 — LLM Fundamentals¶

 |---|---|---|---|---|---|

 Note: This group is mostly cloud-API and proprietary.
-DeepSeek also has some open weights (on HF), but its V4 consumer API isn't fully public yet, so the API is still the main way to use it.
+DeepSeek also has some open weights (on HF), but the cloud API is still the main way to use it (the legacy names

 ② Open weights (self-hostable)